Save the Children

 MAKATI CITY – Save

-the Children Philippines urged mothers to exclusively breastfeed
+the Children Philippines is urging mothers to breastfeed infants

 Lawyer Albert Muyot, Chief